Tag Archives: learning disabilities

 another potentially brilliant day gone badly.

 Staring down at the bleeding red ink, a 98 looked back at me.
 Disbelief snatched my response as I forced myself to consider the mark.
 Percent, right?
 Was he for real?
-The air in my chest turned to lead and a flood of emotion took hold, rattling me to the core.
+The air in my chest turned to lead, and a flood of emotion took hold, rattling me to the core.

 Flattening his hand over my paper, Mr. Fenton’s football ring failed to glint under the harsh fluorescent lights of the gym.